ENGN2912B-2018/MTS-A/README.md

     The standard JPEG quantization matrix and quality ratio formalism was adopted to compress information stored in the high frequency Fourier coefficients.
 - **Huffman Coding**

-    The coefficient matrix was scanned in a zigzag fashion (we also stop scanning as soon as we find more than five zero coefficients) before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).
+    The coefficient matrix was scanned in a zigzag fashion before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).

 **Algorithm Showcase**